material-motion/motion-interchange-objc/README.md

 [![Platform](https://img.shields.io/cocoapods/p/MotionInterchange.svg)](http://cocoadocs.org/docsets/MotionInterchange)

 "Magic numbers" — those lonely, abandoned values without a home — are often one of the first things targeted in code review for cleanup.
-And yet, numbers related to animations often go unnoticed and left behind, scattered throughout a code base with little to no organizational diligence.
+And yet, numbers related to animations may go unnoticed and left behind, scattered throughout a code base with little to no organizational diligence.
 These forgotten metrics form the backbone of mobile interactions and are often the ones needing the most care - so why are we ok leaving them scattered throughout a code base?